Buna Airfield: Japanese Occupation

-Buna was first subjected to American fury during the early days of 1942.
-A few half-hearted bombing raids by the disillusioned & discouraged Fifth Air Force's A-20, B-17, and B-25 bombers was about the worst Buna suffered.
+On 21 July, 1942, the Japanese Army landed at the coastal village of Gona, and occupied Buna.
+Shortly thereafter, the Japanese began expanding the infrastructure of the prewar airfield for military usage.
+They installed aircraft revetments, and emplaced anti-aircraft gun positions.
+By early August 1942, the airfield was fully prepared for military use as a forward airfield.
+Buna Airfield was first subjected to American fury during the early days of 1942.
+Bombing raids conducted by the Fifth Air Force's A-20, B-17, and B-25 bombers was about the worst Buna suffered.
 Then, in July 1942, General George C. Kenney assumed command of what was by this time, little more than a motley collection of exhausted men and exhausted planes.